Carving Out Space In The Literary World with Chloe Caldwell Zoom Seminar, Sunday, October 8th, 2023

 Live Seminar Via Zoom 6:30PM EST – 8:30PM EST

-Any questions about this 1-day workshop?
+Any questions about this seminar?
 Use the Chat Button (lower left) to talk with us.

 Using her personal experience, Chloe will frankly share the ins and outs of creating a writing career from the ground up, how to create something from nothing.

 - Concrete ideas for breaking into the industry

 - New writer-friends